CIA activities in Syria: Assassination plot, 1957

 the psychological warfare aspects of the present exercise", meaning that it would be necessary to convince people in Syria, Iraq, Jordan, Lebanon and Egypt that a state of emergency was at hand.
 Radio transmitters were deployed and the CIA prepared to send advisors to allied countries.
 The plan was developed quickly and re-used elements of the CIA's 1954 coup in Guatemala as well as its actions in Iran during 1953.

 The "Preferred Plan" was aborted after renewed diplomatic engagement by Saudi Arabia and Iraq, followed by direct military support to Syria from Egypt, made a regional war seem unlikely.
 However, the Syria Working Group provided a model for other CIA interventions— most immediately, in Indonesia.

+Espionage and intelligence operations, 1960s–2000s

+In February 1965, Syrian authorities announced that they had uncovered a US-linked spy network operating in Damascus, arrested several alleged members and expelled Walter S. Snowdon, the second secretary of the US embassy, accusing him of involvement in the network.

+According to journalist Joby Warrick, a senior Syrian scientist involved in the country's chemical weapons program, identified by the pseudonym "Ayman", became a CIA asset in the 1990s.
+He reportedly provided the CIA with sensitive information about Syria's chemical weapons program and received payments through a foreign bank account.
+In late 2001, Syrian intelligence detained Ayman over suspected corruption.
+Believing that the authorities had discovered his CIA ties, he reportedly confessed to spying for the United States.
+He was subsequently sentenced to death and executed by firing squad at Adra Prison on 7 April 2002.